-Entertainment and Gaming
+Entertainment and gaming

-We recognise there is too much music and too much choice out there which is making it harder for people to enjoy.
-It also makes it difficult for new artists to emerge in a democratic way.
+We recognize there is too much music and too much choice out there which is making it harder for people to enjoy.
+It also makes it difficult for new artists to emerge in a democratic

-Playlo allows users to challenge other users, brands, streaming platforms or radios with their favourite song and they can be rewarded with prizes or voucher codes.
+Playlo allows users to challenge other users, brands, streaming platforms or radios with their favorite song and they can be rewarded with prizes or coupon codes.